Laurel Thatcher Ulrich

 Laurel Thatcher Ulrich (born July 11, 1938) is a Pulitzer Prize-winning American historian specializing in early America and the history of women, and a professor at Harvard University.
-Her approach to history has been described as a tribute to "the silent work of ordinary people"—an approach that, in her words, aims to "show the interconnection between public events and private experience."
-Ulrich has also been a MacArthur Genius Grant recipient.
-Her most famous book, “A Midwife’s Tale,” was later the basis for a PBS documentary film.
+Her approach to history has been described as a tribute to "the silent work of ordinary people".
+Ulrich was a recipient of a grant from the MacArthur Fellows Program in 1992.
+Her most famous book, A Midwife’s Tale, was later the basis for a PBS documentary film.

 Early life and education

 Laurel Thatcher was born July 11, 1938, in Sugar City, Idaho, to John Kenneth Thatcher, schoolteacher and superintendent as well as state legislator and farmer; and Alice Siddoway Thatcher.
 She graduated from the University of Utah, majoring in English and journalism, and gave the valedictory speech at commencement.

-In 1971, she earned a master's degree in English at Simmons College, and subsequently a doctorate in history from the University of New Hampshire, in 1980.
+In 1971, she earned a master's degree in English at Simmons University, and subsequently a doctorate in history from the University of New Hampshire, in 1980.